simp/simp-doc/docs/user_guide/PXE_Boot.rst

 ``/var/www/yum/OSTYPE/MAJORRELEASE/ARCH/images/pxeboot`` or from the images directory on the SIMP DVD.

-.. important:: The link is what is used in the TFTP configuration files.
+..
+IMPORTANT:: The link is what is used in the TFTP configuration files.

 Manifest